-The NHSCFA estimates that the NHS is vulnerable to £2.4 million worth of Pension fraud each year.
+The NHSCFA estimates that the NHS is vulnerable to £9.5m worth of NHS Pensions each year.
+Please see our latest strategic intelligence assessment for more details

 NHS Pension fraud relates to an individual who has either falsified their circumstances or failed to notify of a significant change in their circumstances to the pension administration.
 The NHS pension scheme is Europe’s largest pension scheme, paying pension payments, lump sum payments, widow and dependent payments, death gratuities, transfers out, and payments to other schemes and refunds.